 If Navigator is missing lineage, make sure that Navigator shows the entities for both the data assets and the queries that describe the lineage; then give enough time for the lineage processing to complete.
+If you are running Impala queries from Hue, Hue doesn't close out the query right away, giving you a chance to show additional pages or results.
+Impala doesn't send metadata to Navigator until that query is complete, so you may have to wait until the Impala query timeout is past, exit Hue, or trigger a new query to close the current query.
 If you still don't see lineage relations, check to make sure the linker is running (in the Navigator Metadata Server log).
 If HMS extraction never completes, you may see metadata for some data assets, but the linking process may not have been triggered.
 Check the Navigator Metadata Server log.